-Every week we seem to hear of a new development or trend to come about as a result of the COVID-19 pandemic – and the latest change is set to impact the housing market for the foreseeable future.
+Every week we seem to hear of a new development or trend to come about as a result of the COVID-19 pandemic – and one seems set to impact the housing market for the foreseeable future.

 You see, after years of house sizes shrinking, and of Aussies favouring low-maintenance homes with petite yards smaller footprints, new homes are getting bigger again.